-His attachment disorder made him fear developing meaningful relationships with adults and women.
+His attachment disorder made him fear to develop meaningful relationships with adults and women.
 Will had created a situation with his life of low skilled jobs, a group of three male friends, and reading alone.
 This world felt safe to him.
 (There were also dissatisfactions which is why he solved the math problems on the chalkboard at MIT (a cry for recognition), why he pursued a relationship with Skylar, and why he continued in therapy with Sean.)
 However, if Will really committed to this new culture he could not be sure to control the situation.
 He would have to interact with people of intelligence (though almost all would not be as intelligent as he), who were trained and who demanded relationships that were different from than the relationships of his status quo.

 MORAL-ETHICAL EMPHASIS (CHARACTER COUNTS)

 TeachWithMovies.org is a Character Counts “Six Pillars Partner” and

 uses The Six Pillars of Character to organize ethical principles.

 Discussion Questions Relating to Ethical Issues will facilitate the use of this film to teach ethical principles and critical viewing.
 Additional questions are set out below.

 (Be kind; Be compassionate and show you care; Express gratitude; Forgive others; Help people in need)